FOCONIS/vaadingridfrozencolumnreorder/README.md

 vaadingridfrozencolumnreorder
 =============================

-Demonstrate the problem in GitHub issue #10546 grid column frozen column reorder issue with SelectionMode.MULTI</description>
+Demonstrate the problem in GitHub issue #10546 grid column frozen column reorder issue with SelectionMode.MULTI

 *Steps to reproduce:*
 - Drag the first frozen column behind the second column.